 Photo by Britta Preusse @hellobritta, via Unsplash

-The following variants can be integrated impressive:
+The following variants can be impressively integrated:

 - Sweeping wall panels that break the hardness of classic edges with gentle curves.